knoup/xviii/README.md

 Uses SFML 2.1.
 Any units not mentioned in the rules are not fully implemented/ready yet.
+This is my first real project, hence the generally amateurish code.

 Mechanics Guide